-If you’re getting started with federal student loans, you likely have a bunch of questions.
-So we’ve gathered some of the most common questions people have about these loans, and answered them for you!
+Getting started with federal student loans?
+You likely have a bunch of questions.
+So we’ve gathered some of the most common questions people have about these loans and answered them for you!

 What are federal student loans and how do they work?

 Federal student loans are loans that are offered by the government to students to cover the cost of a student’s college education.
 When you apply for a federal student loan, you are, in effect, borrowing the money from the federal government.
 You will have to repay the amount that you borrow with interest—unless you qualify for student loan forgiveness.

 Filing the Free Application for Federal Student Aid or FAFSA is the mandatory first step to applying for federal student loans, including Direct Subsidized, Unsubsidized Loans, or Parent PLUS Loans.

 How long does the loan application process take?

 It can take several months after you submit the FAFSA for the college financial aid office to send you details of your financial aid package.
 After you receive these details, you will have a few weeks to decide whether to accept the entire financial aid package or only part of it, depending on whether your financial status has changed from the time you submitted the FAFSA.

 No, you need to file the FAFSA every year that you are enrolled in college.
 This is because your financial aid eligibility may differ from one year to another depending on your family’s financial situation.
 If you fail to file the FAFSA, you will not be eligible to apply for loans or grants for that year.
 Instead, you will have to find a way to fund your education through other sources.

 FAFSA applications are open to students from October 1st of the pre-award year.
 The deadline for submitting the completed FAFSA is June 30th of the award year.
 However, some state and college FAFSA deadlines may be earlier than June 30th.
 Considering most schools award aid on a first-come, first-serve basis, it is advisable to submit your FAFSA as early in the cycle as possible.